 The results of health checks performed by the Directory Proxy Server are made available to the load-balancing algorithms so that they may be taken into account when determining where to send requests.
 The Directory Proxy Server will attempt to use servers with a state of available before trying servers with a state of degraded.
 It will never attempt to use servers with a state of unavailable.
 Some load-balancing algorithms may also take the health check score into account, such as the health-weighted load-balancing algorithm, which prefers servers with higher scores over those with lower scores.
-Other load-balancing algorithms do not use the health check score, such as the round-robin load-balancing algorithm, which balances the load equally among servers with the same state, regardless of the health check score.
 You configure the algorithms that work best for you environment.